BVLC/caffe/docs/tutorial/layers.md

           top: "conv1"
         }

-The `RELU` layer computes the element-wise max of 0 and the input.
+Given an input value x, The `RELU` layer computes the output as x if x > 0 and negative_slope * x if x <= 0.
+When the negative slope parameter is not set, it is equivalent to the standard ReLU function of taking max(x, 0).
 It also supports in-place computation, meaning that the bottom and the top blob could be the same to preserve memory consumption.

 #### Sigmoid